Beauty and the Beat (The Go-Go's album): Release

 The album has since gained in regard.
-AllMusic editor Stephen Thomas Erlewine called Beauty and the Beat "one of the cornerstone albums of new wave" and praised its "catchy hooks and an exuberant sense of fun", while Rolling Stone's Warren Zanes wrote that the band "showed that elemental pop rock & roll remained as viable as ever."

-Eric Allen of American Songwriter, reviewing the album's 2011 deluxe edition, wrote that Beauty and the Beat is "one of the 1980s cornerstone albums of American new wave" and "still holds up surprisingly well thirty years later, which is a testament to the energetic spirit captured in this musical Zeitgeist of the 80s"; on the other hand, it is also "a reminder that the Go-Go's were never able to equal or surpass the success of this landmark debut".
+Rolling Stone's Warren Zanes said that the Go-Go's "showed that elemental pop rock & roll remained as viable as ever", and AllMusic editor Stephen Thomas Erlewine wrote that the album "is infectiously cheerful pop, so hooky it's sometimes easy to overlook how well-written these tunes are, but it's the sturdiness of the songs that makes Beauty and the Beat a new wave classic."
+Reviewing its 2011 reissue, Eric Allen of American Songwriter called Beauty and the Beat "one of the 1980s cornerstone albums of American new wave" and found that it "still holds up surprisingly well thirty years later, which is a testament to the energetic spirit captured in this musical zeitgeist of the 80s", whose success "the Go-Go's were never able to equal or surpass".

-NPR Music's Hilary Hughes credited the quintet with perfecting pop-punk's formula through the album.
-Though she saw that bands like Blondie and the Ramones showed that pop and punk music "[weren't] mortal enemies", she claimed that the Go-Go's showed the "certifiable success" of the two's fusion.Classic Rock History critic Emily Fagen rated 4 songs on the album as being among the Go-Go's best – the two hit singles plus "Lust to Love" and "How Much More".
+NPR Music's Hilary Hughes credited the quintet with perfecting pop-punk's formula through Beauty and the Beat.
+Though she saw that bands like Blondie and the Ramones showed that pop and punk music "[weren't] mortal enemies", she claimed that the Go-Go's showed the "certifiable success" of the two's fusion.
+Classic Rock History critic Emily Fagan rated four songs on the album as being among the band's best – the two hit singles plus "Lust to Love" and "How Much More".

-"When I was about seven, I discovered the Go-Go's," said American actress and author Drew Barrymore in an essay published by the magazine V. "I went out and bought their album Beauty and the Beat and, as the vinyl twirled, my whole world changed.
+"When I was about seven, I discovered the Go-Go's," wrote American actress and author Drew Barrymore in an essay for the magazine V. "I went out and bought their album Beauty and the Beat, and as the vinyl twirled, my whole world changed.
 I stared at the girls on the cover like they were a gateway to cool.
 The fact that they were girls made me feel not only invited but more important – like I could be a badass too.
-I looked over to my Pippi Longstocking poster on the wall and thought, Yes!
-I like girls who rock!"
+I looked over to my Pippi Longstocking poster on the wall and thought, 'Yes!
+I like girls who rock!'"